SDS Template Application

 1. Select the STM32F746G-DISCO target with Project DataTest and Build Type Debug to record/playback SDS data files.

-2. Start the SDSIO Server for selected SDSIO communication interface.
+2. Configure the file datatest.sdsio.yml for your selected communication interface.

 Recording

-Activate the recording from the SDSIO Server by pressing R key.
-To stop the recording press the S key.
-Alternatively the recording can be started or stopped by pressing the user button on the board.
+Activate recording from the SDSIO-Server by pressing the R key.
+To stop recording, press the S key.
+Alternatively, recording can be started or stopped by pressing the user button on the board.

-This run should generate the files Test_In.0.sds and Test_Out.0.sds in the solution folder.
+This run should generate the files Test_In.1.sds and Test_Out.1.sds in the folder datatest/SDS Recordings.
 The DataTest project is configured to record 1000 data records at an interval of 10 ms.

-To verify correctness of the recording using SDS-Check utility use the following commands:
+To verify correctness of the recording using the SDS-Check utility, use the following commands:

-When the project is restarted, new files with different names are created: Test_In.1.sds and Test_Out.1.sds.
+When recording is started again, new files with different names are created: Test_In.2.sds and Test_Out.2.sds.

 Note